Monthly active users

 Legacy Nav SDK versions (before v2.0.0)

-Navigation SDK 2.0 includes the same core and UI features present in Navigation SDK 1.0.
-However, there are breaking API changes that require code changes to upgrade.
+No. While Navigation SDK 2.0 includes the same core and UI features present in Navigation SDK 1.0, there are breaking API changes that require code changes to upgrade.
 Specifically, 1.0 UI components need to be replaced with new ones, and their data bindings should be updated too.

 No. We will release every new feature in the Nav SDK 2.x going forward.
 New releases for the Nav SDK v1.x will only include critical bug fixes.

 Developers can use the Release Candidate version to start integrating the SDK in their apps, provide feedback to Mapbox before GA, and publish builds to their testing tracks.
-We generally advise against publishing the Release Candidate version into production tracks.
+We recommend developers to migrate to the GA version of the SDK before releasing your application to the market.

-Developers have two different pricing options for the Navigation SDK, 1) Unlimited trip MAU based and 2) Per-trip based.
+Developers have two different pricing options for the Navigation SDK, 1) Unlimited trip MAU based and 2) Metered trip pricing.
 The flexible pricing options allow everyone to choose the billing format that best suits their needs.
 The latest pricing is available on the pricing page.

-The Per-trip billing option is set as the default for the Navigation SDK.
+The Metered trip billing option is set as the default for the Navigation SDK.
 If you are interested in the Unlimited MAU option, please reach out to our sales team.

-Developers must use the Nav SDK v2.0.0-rc.1 or newer so they can access the per trip and Unlimited trip MAU billing options.
+Developers must use the Nav SDK v2.0.0-rc.1 or newer so they can access the per trip pricing option.
+Prior versions only have access to the Unlimited trip MAU billing option.

 Yes.
-The new billing is a pay-as-you-go pricing method that requires no upfront commitments or annual contracts.
-It includes Directions and Maps API requests along with map matching for the Bring Your Own Route approach, which powers the SDK’s functionality.
+It includes Directions and Maps API requests along with map matching for the Bring Your Own Route approach, which powers the navigation SDK’s functionality.
+API calls for use cases outside of navigation will be billed at their corresponding prices.
 Developers who wish to use Directions API-based billing may still do so by calling the APIs directly from within their apps.